hypertrons/hypertrons/docs/component/index.md

 # Components

-Component is a functional component provided by hypertrons, which can perform specific tasks.
+Component is a functional component provided by Hypertrons framework or custom developed, which can perform specific tasks.
 A component mainly includes `lua script file` (not required), `configuration definition` file, `default configuration` file and `version` file.
 The execution environment of the components is isolated, with the repository as the basic unit.
 Hypertrons has designed the components to be open source.
 Anyone can contribute new components or optimize existing components.

-The triggering of the hypertrons component mainly includes the following two types:
+---

-- Scheduled tasks
+# For users

-- Event driven
+For users of Hypertrons, you don't need to know the details of Hypertrons framework or any components.
+You can directly use any components we provided to manage your community.

 Currently, we have following components: